KasparaGaasvaer/MasterThesis/Scripts/Clustering/README.md

 ## Requirements

 # Louvain (sub-class of Graphs)
 This script is intended to be used for cluster detection in the graphs provided by the `Graphs` class.
 The constructor of the super is automatically called when the `Louvain` constructor is called and so the graphs do not have to be made beforehand.
-To initialize the class `Louvain` you must provide a *path* to where you can find the files containing the dictionaries (same path as needed when running `Graphs`) as well as the graph type you wish to produce (same options as with `Graphs`) [See ReadMe for Graphs here](https://github.com/KasparaGaasvaer/MasterThesis/blob/main/Scripts/README.md).
+To initialize the class `Louvain` you must provide a *path* to where you can find the files containing the dictionaries (same path as needed when running `Graphs`) as well as the graph type you wish to produce partitions for (same options as with `Graphs`) [See ReadMe for Graphs here](https://github.com/KasparaGaasvaer/MasterThesis/blob/main/Scripts/README.md).
+All graph types are converted to NetworkX graphs before partitioning.

 ```python
 my_class = Louvain(path, graph_type)
 ```

+The class then calls a method for partitioning the graph after the Louvain algoritm provided by [NetworkX](https://python-louvain.readthedocs.io/en/latest/api.html).
+These partitions are stored in a dictionary `nx_partitions.json`.

 # Leiden (sub-class of Graphs)